 From a big picture perspective, implementing an injury and illness prevention program is an effective way to prevent injuries and reduce risk.
 An injury and illness prevention program is a proactive process to help employers find and fix workplace hazards before workers are hurt.
 Thirty-four states in the U.S. and many countries around the world either require or encourage employers to implement such programs.

 According to OSHA, for workplaces who adopt these types of approaches, “Not only do these employers experience dramatic decreases in workplace injuries, but they often report a transformed workplace culture that can lead to higher productivity and quality, reduced turnover, reduced costs, and greater employee satisfaction.”
 Injury and illness prevention programs include common elements such as: management leadership, worker participation, hazard identification and assessment, hazard prevention and control, education and training, and program evaluation and improvement.

-Need a good jumping-off point for your injury and illness prevention plan?
+Need a good, basic jumping-off point for your injury and illness prevention plan?
 Here’s a quick checklist you can share with safety managers and employees:

 - Screen employees and applicants to ensure they are physically capable of carrying out their job duties.

 - Continually educate employees and managers on the latest safety standards.